 Africa may not exactly be synonymous with rolling vineyards, but you’ll be surprised at the wine industry that is found along the southern reaches of the continent.
 In fact, the South African wine industry is among the largest producers of wine in the world.
-All the more reason why you simply have to make a point of sampling wine when on tour in South Africa.
+All the more reason why you simply have to make a point of sampling wine when on tour in South Africa with Expat Explore.
 Here’s what you need to know when planning to sample wine in the winelands of South Africa:

 The very first bottle of wine produced in the Cape can be traced back to 1659.
 In 1652 Governor Jan van Riebeeck established the Dutch East India supply station in Cape Town, South Africa.
 A couple of years later vines were imported from Germany, Spain and France and planted in the Company Gardens.
 About ten years later Simon van der Stel was appointed as governor and winemaking moved to Constantia.
 Vin de Constance (made from Muscat de Frontignan) was bottled here in the 18th century.
 The wine reached the likes of Napoleon, Frederick the Great, the King of England, and the King of France.
 Vin de Constance is still made on the farm today.